axonivy/process-editor-client/README.md

 1. Change the schema in the core
 2. Run build core_json-schema
-3. Copy the URI of the schema protocol and run `npm run generate <URI>` in the root
+3. Copy the URI of the schema protocol and run `npm run generate <URI>` in the directory `packages/inscription-protocol`

 ## More information